 Naturally, fetch toys should be able to fit in your puppy’s mouth.
 Some veterinarians caution against using old sticks from the yard and recommend safer, chewable toys instead.

-The American Kennel Club suggests starting with four to five favorite toys set in a circle.
+The American Kennel Club suggests starting with four to five favourite toys set in a circle.
 Ideally, the toys should have different shapes, sizes, sounds, and textures.
 Play with each toy to determine which one your puppy finds the most interesting.

 Training a puppy to do anything can be difficult.
 Fetch is particularly challenging since it mixes rigorous play with behavior learning.
 It requires a lot of patience on both sides and puppies aren't known for patience.
 Try these tips to help your puppy learn.